Hinterland Hack-a-thon: Make a V-neck dress with waist darts, elastic back, and widened sleeves

 In Step 9, the sleeve hem allowance is a ¼” turn and turn hem.
 Sew ¼” from the edge of the sleeve, and use this line of stitching to turn the raw edge toward the wrong side ¼”.
 Fold under ¼” more, press well, and pin in place.
 Edgestitch along the folded edge to hem.

 In Step 12b, when gathering the back of the skirt to fit the back bodice, make sure you gather the skirt to fit the back bodice when stretched out – in other words, the original width of the bodice before you added the elastic.
+Match the center points and side seams.
 When sewing the back skirt to the back bodice, you should work in sections and gently pull the elastic taut while sewing.

 In Step 13c, when finishing the top edges of the plackets, mark a line that follows the diagonal edge of the neck facing, as shown above.
 Make sure your diagonal line is exactly mirrored (same angle and length) on the opposite placket.
 Sew along the line and trim the seam allowance, then continue with the instructions to finish your dress.